AngshumanNayakMSFT/azure-docs/articles/storage/blobs/storage-blob-soft-delete.md

 Currently, soft delete is only available for blob (object) storage.

+**Is soft delete available for all classic storage accounts?**

+No, soft delete is not avaialbe for classic storage accounts.

 **Is soft delete available for all storage account types?**

 Yes, soft delete is available for blob storage accounts as well as for blobs in general-purpose storage accounts.
 This applies to both standard and premium accounts.
 Soft delete is not available for managed disks.

 **Is soft delete available for all storage tiers?**